Center for Pulsed-Power-Driven High-Energy-Density Plasmas

 In order to achieve these objectives in the large, we operate two pulsed power machines with state-of-the-art suites of diagnostics.
 With these machines, our graduate students at Cornell design and carry out world class magnetized HED plasma experimental research.
 They also develop advanced computer simulation and analytic theory tools to help understand the experiments.
 Where necessary, we develop our own diagnostic tools, including visible and X-ray spectroscopic and imaging devices.
 Although the bulk of this effort is now and will continue to be carried out at Cornell, where appropriate, we collaborate with other HED researchers: from elsewhere in the United States, to enhance in-house capability; and from outside the United States, to enhance US scientific infrastructure by familiarizing ourselves and our students with world-class research capability that has been developed in foreign research laboratories.

-Dr. Bott-Suzuki (University of California at San Diego)
+- Dr. Simon Bott-Suzuki (University of California at San Diego)

-Prof. Maron (Weizmann Institute of Science, Rehovot, Israel)
+- Prof. Yizthak Maron (Weizmann Institute of Science, Rehovot, Israel)

 - Dr. Sergei Pikuz (Lebedev Physical Institute, Moscow, Russia)